Family and friends FAQs

 Two things family and friends can do to encourage gamblers to think about change are:

-1. Talk to them about your concerns – Most people who make changes to their gambling do so when they are ready.
-They identify for themselves that gambling is a problem.
-Family and friends can be significant in assisting gamblers to make changes and seek help.
+1. Talk to them about your concerns.
+Most people who make changes to their gambling do so when they are ready.
+They must identify that their gambling is harmful.
+Family and friends can be significant in assisting loved ones to change their gambling and to seek help.
 Talk to your family member or friend about your concerns, and how you are affected.
-These conversations may encourage the gambler to reflect on their gambling and its impacts.
+Here are some tips on how to talk to someone about gambling harm.

-• About 23% said they started using self-help strategies within one year
+• 23% said they started using self-help strategies within one year

-• 20% said it took more than 10 years to start using self-help strategies.1
+• 20% said it took more than ten years to start using self-help strategies.

-So it’s hard to know how long it takes for people to start thinking about change.
-Other studies asked gamblers why they sought help to change their gambling.
-The most common reasons gamblers reported for seeking help for their gambling were:
+It’s hard to know how long it takes for people to start thinking about change.
+Other studies asked individuals why they sought help to change their gambling.
+The most common reasons reported for seeking help for gambling were:

 • Financial concern